uga-libraries/web-aip/documentation/Workflow_Preservation_Download_Part_2.md

    To download fewer at a time, put text in the Complete column, leaving a few blank, and run the script multiple times, deleting the text from Complete a few at a time.

-4. Review seeds_log.csv and record the result in the preservation download tracker (Success or a summary of the errors)
+4. Review seeds_log.csv and record the results in the preservation download tracker (Success or a summary of the errors)
    1. Metadata_Report_Empty field: in the tracker, note if collection or seed scope were empty (not an error if there is no scope rule of that type, which is common) in their own columns, and if any other report was empty (likely an error) under Other Report.